 Injured on the Job?
-Our Workers Comp Lawyers Can Help!
+Our Worker’s Compensation Lawyers Can Help!

 If you have been injured on the job and are not sure what to do next, you are not alone.
 Coping with a workplace injury can be stressful as you try to figure out how you will recover physically and how you will keep up financially.

-At Klezmer Maudlin, PC, our focus is on helping people get back on track after a workplace injury, and we have been doing just that for more than 20 years.
-Our skilled attorneys have handled more than 30,000 workers comp claims for clients throughout Indiana.
-In fact, our experience and knowledge in this area are so widely recognized that we were asked by Thomson West to write the Indiana Workers’ Compensation Law and Practice Manual, a reference guide that other attorneys turn to for advice in this area of law.
+At Klezmer Maudlin, PC, our focus is on helping people get back on track after a workplace injury, and we have been doing just that for more than 25 years.
+Our skilled attorneys have handled more than 30,000 worker’s compensation claims for clients throughout Indiana.
+In fact, our experience and knowledge in this area are so widely recognized that we were asked by Thomson West to write the Indiana Worker’s Compensation Law and Practice Manual, a reference guide that other attorneys turn to for advice in this area of law.

-Experience is an essential factor in making the decision to hire an Indianapolis workers comp lawyer because state law sets the fees for these types of attorneys.
+Experience is an essential factor in making the decision to hire an Indianapolis worker’s compensation lawyer because state law sets the fees for these types of attorneys.
 That means you don’t need to waste precious time price shopping.
-Instead, you should make your decision to hire a workers comp attorney based on experience and your comfort level with the attorney.
+Instead, you should make your decision to hire a workers compensation attorney based on experience and your comfort level with the attorney.

-Schedule a free case consultation with the skilled and experienced workers comp attorneys at Klezmer Maudlin, PC, now.
-We will go over all the details related to your injury and determine what your next steps should be.
-Ever wonder how much workers comp pays?
+Schedule a free case consultation with the skilled and experienced workers comp attorneys at Klezmer Maudlin, PC now.
+We will go over all the details related to your injury and determine what your next steps should be and what worker’s compensation may pay.

-As long-time Indiana workers comp attorneys, attorneys Randy Klezmer and Nathan Maudlin have handled many different types of workers comp claims and have helped workers who were dealing with all types of injuries.
-However, even though each case is unique, many people have the same questions when they are first deciding how to proceed with their workers’ comp claim.
+As long-time Indiana worker’s compensation attorneys, Randy Klezmer and Nathan Maudlin have handled many different types of worker’s comp claims and have helped workers who were dealing with all types of injuries.
+However, even though each case is unique, many people have the same questions when they are first deciding how to proceed with their worker’s compensation claim.
 Some of the common questions we receive are:

 - A portion of your wages (usually two-thirds for Temporary Total Disability, up to a certain amount)